dokester/BayesicFitting/docs/style.md

 as "plus", = reads as "is".
 So operators have spaces on each side.

   + Brackets as ()[]{} have spaces too if they are selfstanding.
-E.g. in grouping things together, in tuples, lists or dictionaries.
+E.g. in grouping things together, in equations, tuples, lists or dictionaries.

   + If parentheses, (), are part of a function the opening parenthesis clings to the functionname, followed by a space.
 The closing one is